• Skip to primary navigation

 Jump to Recipe Print Recipe

-Air fryer frozen asparagus adds a delicious flavor to asparagus spears, embracing a hint of seasonings and creating a crispy texture that can be adjusted to your preferences.
-Want a little more snap to the asparagus stalks?
-Air fry for a few minutes less.
-Want a very crispy texture and caramelized flavor?
-Air fry for a few minutes more.
+Air fryer frozen asparagus adds a delicious flavor to asparagus spears, with a hint of seasonings and crispy texture that can be adjusted to your liking.
 In just 15 minutes, you can enjoy a unique side dish that will be your new favorite.

 Would you like to save this?